-Convertible Preferred Stock: Shares Authorized Shares Issued and Outstanding Net Carrying Value Aggregate Liquidation Preference (In thousands, except share data) .
-Series A 25,231,213 25,231,213 \$25,957 \$ 28,764 Series B 83,598,535 78,423,902 30,198 30,311 Total convertible preferred stock 108,829,748 103,655,115 \$56,155 \$ 59,074 redemption event will only occur upon liquidation or winding up of the Company, a greater than 50% change of control, or sale of substantially all of its assets.
+Convertible Preferred Stock: Shares Authorized Shares Issued and Outstanding Net Carrying Value Aggregate Liquidation Preference (In thousands, excep- t share data) Series A 25,231,213 2,803,462 \$25,957 \$ 28,764 Series B 83,598,535 8,713,760 30,198 30,311 Total convertible preferred stock 108,829,748 11,517,222 \$56,155 \$ 59,074

+The Company recorded the Series A and Series B convertible preferred stock at fair value on the dates of issuance, net of issuance costs.
+Shares of the convertible preferred stock are not currently redeemable.
+A redemption event will only occur upon liquidation or winding up of the Company, a greater than 50% change of control, or sale of substantially all of its assets.
 The Company classified the convertible preferred stock outside of stockholders' deficit because, in the event of certain liquidation events that are not solely within its control, the shares would become redeemable at the option of the holders.
 The Company did not adjust the carrying values of the convertible preferred stock to the deemed liquidation values of such shares since a liquidation event was not probable at any of the balance sheet dates.
 Subsequent adjustments to increase or decrease the carrying values to the ultimate liquidation values will be made only if and when it becomes probable that such a liquidation event will occur.
-The redemption amount of outstanding Series A is equal to its liquidation value, or \$1.14 per share.
-The redemption amount of outstanding Series B is equal to its liquidation value, or \$0.3865 per share.
+The redemption amount of outstanding Series A is equal to its liquidation value, or \$10.26 per share.
+The redemption amount of outstanding Series B is equal to its liquidation value, or \$3.4785 per share.